yannickdils/Workshop-GettingStartedWithIaC/module 5/readme.md

 1. Open Visual Studio Code.
 2. Create a new file called main.bicep.
 3. Save the empty file so that Visual Studio Code loads the Bicep tooling.
   You can either select File > Save As or select Ctrl+S in Windows (⌘+S on macOS).
 Be sure to remember where you've saved the file.
 For example, you might want to create a templates folder to save it in.

 4. Add the following content into the file.
 You'll deploy the template soon.
 It's a good idea to type this in yourself instead of copying and pasting, so that you can see how the tooling helps you to write your Bicep files.
+Notice that Visual Studio Code automatically suggests property names as you type.
+The Bicep extension for Visual Studio Code understands the resources you're defining in your template, and it lists the available properties and values that you can use.

 ```bicep
 resource storageAccount 'Microsoft.Storage/storageAccounts@2019-06-01' = {